 - 1. Remove trays and cover from unit. - 2.
-Turn power base over and locate cord.
-Uncoil from base. - Set base, right side up, on a dry, level surface.
+Turn over power base and unwrap cord. - 3.
+Set base, right side up, on a dry, level surface.
 In order to function properly, the dehydrator must have sufficient airflow; therefore, be sure the base and cover vents are not obstructed at any time.
 Never place dehydrator on carpet, a towel, or newspaper. - 4.
-Note that each tray has a smooth surface on one side and raised ribs on the reverse side.
-Food goes on the smooth side (see Fig. B1).
-The raised ribs should always be facing down (see Fig. B2). - 5.
+Each tray has raised ribs on one side.
+Food goes on the side of the tray without raised ribs (Fig. B1, page 2).
+Feel for the raised ribs to ensure you have the tray properly positioned before loading it with food.
+The raised ribs should always be facing down during use (Fig. B2, page 2). - 5.
 Select a tray with handles.
 Set the tray on the counter with the words on the handle "THIS SIDE UP" facing up.
-Begin loading tray with a single layer of food. - 6.
+Begin loading tray with a single layer of food.
+Do not place food over the center hole. - 6.
 Place loaded tray onto power base.
-The first tray placed onto the power base MUST have handles (see Fig. A). - 7.
-Select a tray without handles.
-Load food onto smooth surface and stack tray without handles onto tray with handles. - 8.
-Continue filling and stacking trays, alternating trays with handles and without handles (see Fig. A). - 9.
-Place clear cover over stacked trays.
-Position cover so the words on the cover handles "THIS SIDE UP" are facing up. - 10.
+The first tray placed onto the power base MUST have handles (Fig. A, page 2). - NOTE: A minimum of two trays is needed to operate the dehydrator. - 7.
+Select a tray without handles and set it on the counter with raised ribs facing down.
+Load tray with food and stack tray without handles onto tray with handles. - 8.
+Continue filling and stacking trays, alternating trays with handles and without handles (Fig. A, page 2). - 9.
+Place see-through cover over stacked trays.
+Position cover so "THIS SIDE UP" on the handles is facing up. - 10.
 Plug cord into a 120VAC electrical outlet only and begin dehydrating.
-See pages 3 through 8 for dehydrating information for specific foods.
+See pages 5 through 10 for dehydrating information for specific foods.